Aalto-Electric-Drives/motulator/docs/source/installation.rst

 Installation
 ============

 First, install Python on your computer.
-On Windows and Mac systems, you can install Python from the official website (https://www.python.org/).
+On Windows and Mac systems, you can install it from the `Python official website <https://www.python.org/>`_.
 On Linux systems, Python is typically preinstalled.

 For plotting figures in Python, a graphical user interface (GUI) library is required.
 The *Tkinter* GUI library comes by default with Python on Windows and Mac systems.
 On some Linux systems, you may need to install it separately.
 On Ubuntu, you can install it with the command::

    sudo apt install python3-tk

-Alternatively, you can use another GUI library such as *PyQt6* (https://pypi.org/project/PyQt6/).
+Alternatively, you can use another GUI library such as `PyQt6 <https://pypi.org/project/PyQt6/>`_.

 Install *motulator* using one of the following options.

 Option 1: Use pip
 -----------------

 The simplest way to install *motulator* is to use ``pip``.
 Ensure that you have the latest ``pip``, which can be updated with the command::

    pip install --upgrade pip